Principles and Resources

 To help you communicate the concept of "plant-forward" menus--along with the many related terms in the plant-forward family (from "flexitarian" to "vegan")--with fellow industry professionals, we invite you to use this new slide deck, "What's in a Name?"

 We also invite you to find the Menus of Change Principles of Healthy, Sustainable Menus, our 2018 Menus of Change Annual Report, a collection of infographics and white papers--including The Protein Flip and Protein Plays--and our regular editorial updates.
+For the full list of citations behind the Protein Flip resource, click here.

 We hope you will use these and the other resources to share the Menus of Change insights with your peers, your staff, and anyone interested in a healthier, more sustainable future for the foodservice industry.